jacob-pro/cspice-rs/cspice-sys/README.md

 Read the [official CSPICE documentation online](https://naif.jpl.nasa.gov/pub/naif/toolkit_docs/C/index.html)

+*Please note this is a complete replacement of the 0.x version of the crate, under a new maintainer*

 ## Installation

 You must first have installed the CSPICE toolkit by downloading and extracting the appropriate archive from